• Skip to primary navigation

 I’m going to go see if I can find your follow up post on performance.

-• Christopher Lee says
+1. Christopher Lee Avatar

 Thanks for the comment, Yvonne!
 The three outfield positions are close enough where it might not represent any meaningful difference.

-7. handsomerandyblackladbrad1953 says
+7. handsomerandyblackladbrad1953 Avatar

 Let me see…I’m less than two months short of my sixty-first birthday,but were I,say,forty years younger,and my current size (five-eight-and-one-half inches,205 lb.,181/4″ biceps) what would MLB scouts and other talent evaluators think of my build?

-8. David Allen says
+8. David Allen Avatar

 Why do so many starters look to be more like 5 feet 7 or so?